• Home

 Since founding Phinney Estate Law, Jamie has had the opportunity to work with individuals and families in a variety of situations.
 She has worked with newlyweds, young families, single business owners, blending families, the terminally ill, and unmarried couple.
 It is her experience that each family, no matter how traditional or non-traditional, is truly unique and, once you get to know them, have unique needs.

-When she is not working, Jamie volunteers her time to a number of local community groups including the Seattle Milk Fund, Phinney-Greenwoood Climate Change Action Now, and the Greenwood Arts Council and is the elected Democratic PCO for her neighborhood.
-She is a practicing Quaker with the Salmon Bay Friends Circle.
+When she is not working, Jamie volunteers her time to a number of local community groups including the Phinney Neighborhood Association and Aurora Commons.
+She is a practicing Quaker with the Salmon Bay Friends Meeting.
 She also enjoys spending time with her family and friends and loves spending a much time as possible outdoors.
-She is in three book clubs and is always looking for a good book.
-She also carves and prints block prints which can occasionally be seen in shops and coffee houses in the Phinney-Greenwood neighborhood.
+She is always looking for a good book.
+She also carves and prints block prints which can occasionally be seen in shops and coffee houses in the Phinneywood neighborhood.

 Jamie is a member of the Washington State Bar Association sections on Probate and Elder Law.
 She is also a member of the King County Bar Association sections on Probate and Elder Law.
-She currently serves as the Treasurer of the King County Bar Association Collaborative Law Section, Chair of King County Collaborative Law Civil Practice Group and is a Steering Committee Member for the NW LGBT Senior Services Network’s Legal Working Group.
+She currently serves as the Treasurer and was the former Chair of the King County Bar Association Collaborative Law Section.
+Jamie is a former professor at Edmonds Community College where she taught classes on Probate, Estate Planning, and Elder Law.

 Education